TheThomasD/GeeetechA30T/touchscreen/README.md

 10. replace the `#SEMICOLON#` markers with actual semicolons again and remove the timestamp
 11. data is then sent to the first TTL

-The hacky solution with the `sh` command is required as `sed` does not execute commands in the replacement part multiple times, so always the same timestamp would be written.
+The hacky solution with the `sh` command is required as `sed` does not evaluate commands in the replacement part multiple times, so always the same timestamp would be written.
 However, creating a script to evaluate the timestamp makes it necessary to remove/replace semicolons as they would interfere with the `sh` command.
 Anyway, the solution works and is good enough to see what is happening when.

 ### Startup sequence